Juan-Nathan/nlp-network-analysis/README.md

 # 📚 Natural Language Processing & Network Analysis on a Document Corpus

 This project applies natural language processing (NLP) and network analysis techniques in R to analyze a collection of documents from three distinct genres: **Politics**, **Sport**, and **Reviews**.
-The workflow involves preprocessing raw text data, generating a document-term matrix (DTM), clustering documents, analyzing sentiment, and constructing multiple types of networks—document, token, and bipartite—to explore deeper relationships in the corpus.
+The workflow involves preprocessing raw text data, generating a document-term matrix, clustering documents, analyzing sentiment, and constructing multiple types of networks—document, token, and bipartite—to explore deeper relationships in the corpus.

 ## Corpus Overview